 Mariano-Florentino Cuéllar

 Mariano-Florentino (Tino) Cuéllar is the tenth president of the Carnegie Endowment for International Peace, an institution created by Andrew Carnegie in 1910 to advise policymakers, support diplomacy, and conduct independent research on international cooperation, conflict, and governance.
 A former justice of the Supreme Court of California, he has served three U.S. presidential administrations at the White House and in federal agencies.
 He was the Stanley Morrison Professor at Stanford University, where he held appointments in law, political science, and international affairs and led the university’s Freeman Spogli Institute for International Studies.
-He serves on the President’s Intelligence Advisory Board and the U.S. Department of State’s Foreign Affairs Policy Board.
+He has been a member of the President’s Intelligence Advisory Board and the U.S. Department of State’s Foreign Affairs Policy Board.

 As director of Stanford’s Freeman Spogli Institute, he oversaw the university’s major research centers and educational programs focused on governance and development, international security, health policy, climate change and food security, and contemporary Asia and Europe.
 Previously, he co-directed Stanford’s Center for International Security and Cooperation and led its Honors Program in International Security Studies.
 During nearly seven years on California’s highest court while continuing to teach at Stanford, he wrote opinions addressing separation of powers, policing and criminal justice, democracy, technology and privacy, international agreements, and climate and environmental law among other issues, and led the court system’s operations to better meet the needs of millions of limited English speakers.